shunsuke227ono/algorithms/README.md

-solutions for problems from programing competitions
+Solutions for problems from programing competitions.

 ## Data Structures